The day has arrived! My take on healthy (avocado-free) chocolate mousse is here. Let’s do this!

-- In a small saucepan, combine cocoa or cacao powder, carob powder (optional), cocoa butter, salt, and 3/4 cup (180 ml) coconut milk.
+- In a small saucepan, combine cocoa or cacao powder, carob powder (optional), cocoa butter, salt, and 3/4 cup coconut milk (180 ml // as recipe is written // if altering batch size, use approximately 2/3 of the coconut milk for this step).
 Begin warming over medium-low heat, whisking to combine.

 - Once the mixture is melted, add remaining coconut milk and whisk until fully combined.
 Then remove from heat and add vanilla and stevia to taste (or just add more dates).

 - Transfer the mixture to a blender (I used a Magic Bullet, but any smaller high-speed blender should also work).
 Add dates (start with 5 and increase to taste), and blend on high until creamy and smooth.
 (At this time, you could also add other flavors, such as peppermint oil for chocolate-mint or peanut butter for peanut butter-chocolate.)